DimitriosLisenko/fet/README.md

     $ gem install fet

 ## Usage
-Refer to [https://github.com/DimitriosLisenko/fet/blob/master/fet.rdoc](the rdoc) for detailed usage instructions and descriptions of commands.
+Refer to [the rdoc](https://github.com/DimitriosLisenko/fet/blob/master/fet.rdoc) for detailed usage instructions and descriptions of commands.

 ## Filename Format
 The generators will currently create MIDI files.
 The correct answer is included in the filename.